Cycling Lake Annecy © French Moments

 Menthon-Saint-Bernard

-The village is dominated by its fantastic medieval castle, still inhabited today.
+The village is dominated by its fantastic medieval castle, which is still inhabited today.

 Menthon-Saint-Bernard, Lake Annecy © French Moments